samuelmjn/flask-graphql-mongo-boilerplate/README.md

 ### 🔒 Environment Configuration

-By default, the application comes with a config module that can inject the ConfigService and read every environment variable from the .env. file.
+By default, the application comes with a configuration module that can read every environment variable from the .env. file.
+The [constants.py file](https://github.com/msanvarov/flask-graphql-mongo/blob/master/constants.py) is responsible for mapping the variables to a dictionary that can be used everywhere in the app.

 **APP_URL** - the base URL for the application.
 Made mainly for e2e testing.